TrueBad0ur/libreasy/README.md

-# Arhived as moved to yandex cloud object storage
+# Archived as moved to yandex cloud object storage

 ## About [eng]
 ### Info